Alzheimer’s Risk Test: Analysis for Alzheimer’s Disease

 Alzheimer's disease is caused by a combination of genetic, lifestyle, and environmental factors that affect the brain over time.
 Several genes have been identified that may be linked to the development of the disease.

 The risk of developing Alzheimer's is also increased from smoking, heart disease, diabetes, stroke, high blood pressure, and high cholesterol.

 Research has shown that lifestyle changes can significantly slow the risk of developing Alzheimer’s disease.

-If you are interested in the Alzheimer’s Risk Test, schedule a virtual visit with a board-certified neurologist today.
+If you are interested in an Alzheimer’s test, schedule a virtual visit with a board-certified neurologist today.